-1. Permit Hearings:

-- a Permit Applications, Amendments and Revocations: The District will hold hearings on water well drilling permits, operating permits, transport permits, permit renewals or amendments and permit revocations or suspensions; provided that hearings shall not be required for administratively complete applications for a drilling or operating permit for a limited production well.
-Hearings involving permit matters may be scheduled before a hearing examiner.
-[Amended October 14, 2008] - b.
+- 1. Permit Hearings: - a Permit Applications, Amendments and Revocations: The District will hold hearings on water well drilling permits, operating permits, transport permits, permit renewals or amendments and permit revocations or suspensions; hearings shall not be required for administratively complete applications for a drilling or operating permit for a limited production well.
+[Amended April 11, 2023] - b.
+Hearings involving permit matters may be scheduled before a hearing examiner or requested to be heard in front of SOAH.
+[Amended October 14, 2008] [Amended April 11, 2023] - c.
 Motions for Rehearing: Motions for Rehearing will be heard by the Board pursuant to Rule 14.7.
-[Amended June 12, 2012] - c.
+[Amended June 12, 2012] - d.
 Hearings and procedures on permits and applications are governed by this Rule 14.1.1 and Rules 14.2 through Rule 14.7.
 [Added June 12, 2012] - 2.
 Rule-making and Public Hearings: - a Management Plan: At its discretion, the Board may hold more than one hearing to consider amending or adopting a new management plan. - b.
 Rules: The Board shall give at least twenty (20) calendar days public notice prior to any rulemaking hearing, and shall comply with the applicable notice, process and procedure requirements set forth in these rules and in Chapter 36, Texas Water Code.
 Public notice given prior to a rulemaking hearing shall have the content and be given in the manner specified in Sec.
 36.101, Texas Water Code.
 [Amended May 12, 2020] - c.
-Other Matters: A public hearing may be held on any matter within the jurisdiction of the Board, if the Board deems a hearing to be in the public interest, or necessary to effectively carry out the duties and responsibilities of the District. - d.
+Other Matters: A public hearing may be held on any matter within the jurisdiction of the Board, if the Board deems a hearing to be in the public interest, or necessary to effectively carry out the duties and responsibilities of the District.

+d.
 Rulemaking hearings and other public hearings are governed by this Rule 14.1.2 and Rule 14.8.
 [Added June 12, 2012]